-Proposals for new residential development shall provide appropriate public outdoor space, sports pitches and built sports facilities to meet the needs of local communities in line with the Social, Sport and Open Spaces Study and its associated Developer Contributions Toolkit.
+Proposals for new residential development shall provide appropriate public outdoor space, sports pitches and built sports facilities to meet the needs of local communities.
+Provision should be informed by the most up to date evidence, including the council's Social, Sport and Open Spaces Study and its associated Developer Contributions Toolkit.